snapboard/snapboard-blog/content/weekly/week-001-yc-interview/index.md

   - [x] Created the plan
   - [x] Create a discussion forum for Snapboard
-  - [ ] Re-start the blog under Snap/Blog (the one you're reading right now!)
+  - [x] Re-start the blog under Snap/Blog (the one you're reading right now!)
+  - [ ] Updates to the homepage for Snapboard
+  - [ ] Updates to the integration page for Snapboard